Albuquerque and Santa Fe Personal Injury Lawyer

 Insurance companies are constantly looking to settle personal injury claims for as little money as possible.
 They're adept at finding ways to get injured people to accept small settlements and forfeit their right to additional compensation.
 An insurance company may deliberately ignore certain aspects of your case, such as lost wages or lost future earnings.
 They may try to get you to accept a settlement before you've completed your medical treatment and know the full extent of your injury.
 They may even argue that your injuries weren't a result of your accident but rather due to a pre-existing condition.

 Your initial settlement offer from the insurance company is likely much less than how much they're truly willing to pay.
 We know how to deal with insurance companies and get the money you deserve.
-As your law firm, we can answer questions on your behalf and make sure insurance companies don't pressure you into disclosing information they could use against you.
+As your New Mexico personal injury lawyer, we can answer questions on your behalf and make sure insurance companies don't pressure you into disclosing information they could use against you.
 Our legal team will thoroughly investigate your case and pursue every possible source of compensation.
 We take a hard line when negotiating with law firms.
 If necessary, we're prepared to bring your case to trial.
 That's why we have such a strong track record of success.

 Every personal injury case is different.
 It's impossible to know ahead of time exactly how long your case will take.
 Much of the timing depends on the extent of your injuries and how long it takes for you to make a full recovery.
 The courts have guidelines for reaching a judgment within a reasonable amount of time depending on the complexity of the case.
 Cases that settle out of court generally take less time to resolve.
 During our initial consultation, we'll review the circumstances of your case and give you an idea of how long it is likely to take to resolve your specific legal matter.